doantai95/hapyak-embed-api/README.md

 If a new track is created by the editor, this callback will be passed the new trackId.
 This allows you to store this trackId and use it with _.viewer_ API calls.

+**resetVariables (optional)**

+If set to true, all track variables set by quizzes, clicks or iframe scripts will be cleared before loading.

 ### Advanced Options

 **userId (optional, requires api key)**